koenrane/KR-new-site/content/alignment-allows-nonrobust-decision-influences-and-doesn-t.md

 > 3. A reflective agent knows that the first plan doesn't lead to many diamonds, while the second plan leads to more diamonds.
 > 4. Therefore, the reflective agent chooses the second plan over the first plan, automatically avoiding the worst parts of the optimizer's curse.
 (Unlike grader-optimization, which seeks out adversarial inputs to the diamond-motivated part of the system.)

-This story smoothly accomodates thoughts about improving evaluation ability.
+This story smoothly accommodates thoughts about improving evaluation ability.

 On my understanding: Your values are steering the optimization.
 They are not, in general, being optimized against by some search inside of you.
 They are probably not pointing to some idealized utility function.
 The decision-influences are _guiding_ the search.
 There's no secret other source of caring, no externalized utility function.